Maritime Transport Act 1994

 You could also call this:

-"Telling the boss when you sack a ship worker for bad behaviour"
+"Telling the boss when a ship worker gets fired for bad behaviour"

-If you are the employer of a seafarer on a New Zealand ship, you must report to the Director if you dismiss a seafarer for certain reasons.
-These reasons include violence, alcohol, the use, supply, or possession of controlled drugs as defined in the Misuse of Drugs Act 1975, or the misuse of prescription medicines as defined in the Medicines Act 1981.
-The Director will keep the person's name private unless it is on a special list, and even then, they can only share the name in certain circumstances as outlined in section 52(4).
+You must tell the Director if you dismiss a seafarer from a New Zealand ship for certain reasons.
+These reasons include violence, alcohol, controlled drugs as defined in the Misuse of Drugs Act 1975, or misusing prescription medicines as defined in the Medicines Act 1981.
+The Director will keep the person's name private unless it is on a special list or allowed under section 52(4).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.